-- As shown in the image above the wearing position IS important, as it is with all optical HRMs.
+- As shown in the image above the wearing position IS important, as it is withevery optical HRM.
 If you wear it too close to your wrist bone ie closer than shown, then you risk A SIGNIFICANT CHANCE of wrist movements affecting the accuracy of the readings.
 You could wear it on your upper arm for much more accurate and predictable readings, strap size permitting, but it IS designed to be wrist-worn.

 - The WHOOP app takes a while to build up your baseline data.
 Over 3 days.
 That’s normal for HRV-type apps.
 Once the baseline kicks in then so do the richness of information from the app.

 - The app does show battery status but you will likely only look at the app a couple of times a day.
 You need to remember to charge it every other day.
 Surprisingly you can charge it while you wear it.

 - Optical HR readings are notoriously susceptible to many factors causing inaccuracy from hairiness to the colour of your skin to movements.
 There’s a LOT of movements going on in the wrist area and they’re all potentially subtly different across different sports.